0xPolygon/polygon-docs/docs/learn/type-1-prover/deploy-t1-prover.md

 paladin-worker --runtime amqp --amqp-uri=amqp://localhost:5672
 ```

 This will start the worker and have it await tasks.
-Depending on the
-size of your machine, you may be able to run several workers on the
+Depending on your machine's system capacity, you can run several workers on the
 same operating system.
 An example [systemd
 service](https://github.com/0xPolygonZero/eth-tx-proof/blob/jhilliard/deployment/deploy/paladin-worker@.service) is included.
 Once that
-service is installed, you could enable and start 16 workers on the
+service is installed, you'll be able to enable up to 16 workers on the
 same VM like this:

 ```bash